sixthextinction/rag-chatbot/README.md

 4. **ChromaDB Issues**
    - ChromaDB runs automatically with the Node.js client
    - Clear database: delete the `chroma_db` directory
+   - **Complete ChromaDB Reset**: Use the provided PowerShell script for a full reset:
+     ```powershell
+     .\cleanup_chromadb.ps1
+     ```
+     This script will:
+     - Stop the running ChromaDB Docker container
+     - Remove the container and its data volume
+     - Start a fresh ChromaDB container with clean data
+     - Useful when you need to completely reset your vector database

 ### Performance Tips